Medical Terms Glossary

 I.B.S

 Common digestive system condition that's usually long-term.
-It's main symptoms are stomach pain or cramps, bloating, diarrhoea, constipation and there is no test for it - typically it will be diagnosed where other conditions suspected of causing the symptoms have been ruled out.
+It's main symptoms are stomach pain or cramps, bloating, diarrhoea, constipation.
+There is no test for it - typically it will be diagnosed after other conditions suspected of causing the symptoms have been ruled out.

 Kidney donation Where one of a person's two kidneys is donated to someone in need of one.
 Usually, the remaining kidney enables the donor to live a full life without kidney-related complications.